 At a more personal level, working in the ESG space gives us a sense of purpose and interconnectedness.
 It gives us the opportunity to look at the bigger picture which exists beyond financial models.
 It also makes us feel that we are an agent of change.

 In the current form, ESGSense aggregates, curates and publishes ESG-focused articles and opinions with the aim to create better awareness about environmental, social and governance issues and practices from sources that we believe are credible.
-In the near future, we envisage creating an incisive ESG research library.

 Lastly, this project is still a work in progress and we are looking for collaborators.
 If this is something that you may be interested in contributing to, drop in a line at [email protected].